wkolowski/coq-mtl/README.md

 * Check what is the precise relation between bind and ap (and if it's possible to define monads in two nonequivalent ways due to this).
 * Check if the Lazy monad makes sense.
 * Prove Free is not a monad transformer.
+* Partition MonadPlus and its function into more sane classes.

 ### Technical